🐦⬛ Bird-Friendly Gardens

 🛁 Bird Baths

-Bathing helps birds keep their feathers clean and waterproof.
+Bathing is essential for birds because it keeps their feathers clean, flexible and waterproof.

 • Shallow edges (2–5 cm deep)